Ritz Theatre (Lincoln, England): History

 By 1994, however, it was becoming apparent that the large auditorium was no longer cost-effective.
-Multiplex cinemas were by this stage becoming far more common and they provided choice and flexibility that traditional single-screen cinemas could not compete with.
+Multiplex cinemas provided choice and flexibility that traditional single-screen cinemas could not compete with.
 As a result, the cinema closed temporarily to allow the conversion of the existing auditorium into a multi-screen venue.
 In March 1995 the building reopened as the Ritz Film Centre, featuring three screens.
-The stalls were now cut in half with each screen accommodating 300 patrons whilst the former circle was closed off and used to create a single screen with a larger capacity of 485.
+The stalls were cut in half with each screen accommodating 300 patrons whilst the former circle was closed off and used to create a single screen with a larger capacity of 485.
+Although the Ritz was now able to offer audiences a more modern cinema experience, the opening of the purpose-built Warner Cinema with its nine screens made the Ritz all but obsolete.

-The gamble didn't pay off and although the cinema was now able to offer their audiences a more modern cinema experience the opening of the purpose-built Warner Cinema with its nine screens made the Ritz all but obsolete.
-The Ritz closed once again in January 1998 and later that year the building was acquired by JD Wetherspoon.
-The pub chain set about converting the premises for their purposes, using the foyer and stalls but leaving the former circle derelict.
+The Ritz closed once again in January 1998.
+The building reopened in May 1998 as a JD Wetherspoon public house.
+The foyer and stalls area had undergone conversion but the former circle and projector room were surplus to requirements.

 It wasn't until 2013 that the Ritz regained its cinema status.
 JD Wetherspoon agreed to lease the now disused circle for it to be re-fitted for cinema use again.
 Pete Genders was to be the Chief Executive and oversaw the renovation.
 The new 480 seat venue was to become an art-house cinema and community hub but closed unexpectedly in 2017 after the lease had expired.

 The Ritz is included on the Local List of Buildings of Architectural Significance and is defined as a landmark corner building within Conservation Area Number 6.